evennia/evennia/docs/README.md

 # evennia-docs
 Documentation for the Evennia MUD creation system.

-> This system is still WIP and many things are bound to change!
+> WARNING: This system is still WIP and many things are bound to change!
 > Contributing is still primarily to be done in the wiki.

 The live documentation is (will in the future be) available at `https://evennia.github.io/evennia/`.